How do I make my site say it’s “secure” in web browsers?

 1. Get an SSL certificate

 The first thing you need to do is add an SSL certificate to your site using our “My Account” control panel.
 This is easy and free.
+(In many cases, we’ve automatically added an SSL certificate for you — our control panel will show you if we have.)

 Adding the SSL certificate avoids the problem of a “not secure” icon showing when you try to load it via SSL, like this in Google Chrome: